SeisSol/SeisSol/Documentation/tpv34.rst

 SCEC TPV34
 ==========

-The TPV34 benchmark uses a right-lateral, planar, vertical, strike-slip fault set in a half-space.
+The TPV34 benchmark features a right-lateral, planar, vertical, strike-slip fault set in a half-space.
 The velocity structure is the actual 3D velocity structure surrounding the Imperial Fault, as given by the SCEC Community Velocity Model `CVM-H <https://strike.scec.org/scecpedia/CVM-H>`_.

 .. figure:: LatexFigures/tpv34_imperialfault.png
-   :alt: The Imerial Fault.
+   :alt: The Imperial Fault.
    :width: 15.00000cm

    The Imperial Fault.
 The red line marks the Imperial Fault.
 It straddles the California-Mexico border, south of the Salton Sea.
 The Imperial Fault is approximately 45 km long and 15 km deep, with a nearly vertical dip angle ranging from 81 to 90 degrees according to the SCEC Community Fault Model CFM-4.